 Now we can use our type-safe SDK in our Next.js application.
 The method names in the SDK are automatically derived from the operation IDs defined in our FastAPI backend:

-, etc.) and the method names are derived from the operation IDs in your FastAPI routes.
+The SDK methods are organized by resource (like users, posts, etc.) and the method names are derived from the operation IDs in your FastAPI routes.
 For example:

 This naming convention ensures consistent and predictable API method names across your entire application.